Firstyear/mirrorsorcerer/README.md

 This will only update mirrors that are provided by OpenSUSE.
 Custom mirrors are not altered.
 If you add new repositories, they are dynamically updated.

+## What Users are Saying

+* "It [mirrorsorcerer] is miraculous ...
+I went from downloading from OpenSUSE and OBS at 1MiB/s to 10~20MiB/s"

 ## Details

 The primary way to use this will be to install it and allow it to run at boot